 You may want to fulfill your civic responsibilities by serving on a jury or as a witness as required by law.
-You may request unpaid leave for the length of absence, unless the leave of absence is taken as PTO.
-We will comply with federal and state requirements on pay for exempt employees.
-You may be requested to provide written verification from the court clerk of having served.
+Absences from work due to jury or witness services may be taken as PTO, or you may request unpaid leave for the length of absence.
+VCEA will comply with all federal and state requirements for jury and witness pay for exempt employees.
+You may be requested to provide written verification from the court clerk of having served as a juror or witness.

-You must show the jury duty or witness summons to your supervisor as soon as possible so that arrangements can be made to cover your absence.
-Of course, you are expected to report for work whenever the court schedule permits.
-If you are called for jury duty during a particularly busy time, we may ask you to request the court to postpone the mandatory jury duty to a more convenient time for us.
-You retain all fees paid for appearing, plus transportation reimbursements received, if any.
+Prior to taking jury duty or witness leave, you must provide the jury duty or witness summons to your supervisor.
+You must provide the summons as soon as possible so that arrangements can be made to cover your absence.
+You are expected to report for work whenever the court schedule permits, including reporting for half-or partial work days.
+If you are called for jury duty during a particularly busy time, VCEA may ask you to request the court postpone your mandatory jury duty to a more convenient time for VCEA.
+You may receive fees and transportation reimbursement from the court for appearing as a juror or witness.
+You will retain all fees paid for appearing as a juror or witness, plus any transportation reimbursements received.